 Tenerife’s most famous resort, popular for its nightlife but also a perfect place for a lazy day in worship of the sun at the 6 different beaches in and around the town.
 The main beach is sandy and calm meanwhile, Playa de Guincho is a favourite with surfers and windsurfers.
 The blue seas may draw you in for a dip.

-If you decide to discover Costa Adeje, we reccommend organising your visit long before you go because it is usually very high in demand, with an annual average occupation of 63% in the year 2019.Which months offer the highest availability?
+If you decide to discover Costa Adeje, we recommend planning your visit ahead of time because it tends to be very high in demand, with an annual average occupation of 49% in the year 2020.

 In 2019, the months with the largest number of accommodations available in Costa Adeje were May, June, and September with average availabilities of 67.6%, 67.5% and 65%, respectively.